Culture of Hong Kong: Cantonese opera

 Cantonese opera is one of the major categories in Han Chinese opera, originating in southern China's Cantonese culture.
 Like all branches of Han Chinese opera, it is an art form involving music, singing, martial arts, acrobatics, and acting.
-Features particular to Cantonese opera include being sung in the Cantonese language, plus its heavy use of makeup and headdresses.
-Cantonese opera also uses a distinct set of musical instruments.
-Hong Kong also has a distinct style of Cantonese opera (Jyutping: jyutping; Traditional Chinese: 神功戲, literally "opera using effort of gods") specifically played during Cheung Chau Bun Festival.
+Features particular to Cantonese opera include the heavy use of makeup and headdresses, and a specific set of musical instruments.
+Hong Kong also has a distinct style of Cantonese opera (Jyutping: jyutping; Traditional Chinese: 神功戲, literally "opera using the effort of the gods") specifically played during the Cheung Chau Bun Festival.
 The art form carries a national identity that goes as far back as the first wave of immigrants to arrive in the 1950s.
-Nowadays, Sunbeam Theatre is one of the places that hold the tradition.
+Sunbeam Theatre is one of the theatres which continues to uphold this tradition in the present day.